HariSekhon/DevOps-Bash-tools/README.md

 - `kubectl.sh` - runs kubectl commands safely fixed to a given context using config isolation to avoid concurrency race conditions
 - `kubectl_diff_apply.sh` - generates a kubectl diff and prompts to apply
 - `kustomize_diff_apply.sh` - runs Kustomize build, precreates any namespaces, shows a kubectl diff of the proposed changes, and prompts to apply
+- `kustomize_diff_branch.sh` - runs Kustomize build against the current and target base branch for current or all given directories, then shows the diff for each directory.
+Useful to detect differences when refactoring, such as switching to tagged bases
 - `kubectl_create_namespaces` - creates any namespaces in yaml files or stdin, a prerequisite for a diff on a blank install, used by adjacent scripts for safety
 - `kubectl_get_all.sh` - finds all namespaced Kubernetes objects and requests them for the current or given namespace.
 Useful because `kubectl get all` misses a lof of object types
 - `kubectl_kv_to_secret.sh` - creates a Kuberbetes secret from `key=value` or shell export format, as args or via stdin (eg. piped from `aws_csv_creds.sh`)